 M technique: The ‘M’ Technique is a registered method of touch – a series of stroking movements performed in a set sequence and at a set pressure.
 The ‘M’ Technique is gentle, soothing and almost hypnotic.
 It is different from conventional massage in that the structure and pressure does not change throughout the treatment.

-Massage: Massage involves working the muscles and joints to stretch and apply pressure.
+Massage: Massage involves working the muscles and soft tissue to improve circulation and lymphatic exchange to help release tension in the affected area.
 The rhythmic massage techniques may help you feel relaxed.
 A type of massage, called manual lymph drainage can also be used to help manage lymphoedema.
 Our nurses and therapists will be pleased to discuss the most appropriate type of massage for you.

 Scar Work: Therapy for Scar Tissue.
-This very gentle treatment can improve the look, feel and function of a scar.
-Reduces pain and numbness, reduces adhesions in the underlying tissue and can improve the mobility of a scar.
+This very gentle therapy can improve the look, feel and function of a scar, help reduce pain and numbness, reduces adhesions in the underlying tissue and help improve the mobility of a scar.